 It works with any compatible carrier.
 The key word is compatible.
 Your iPhone supports specific network bands, and not every carrier worldwide uses the same ones.
 For U.S. carriers like AT&T, T-Mobile, and Verizon, an unlocked iPhone works with all three.
 For international carriers, check that they support the same LTE and 5G bands your iPhone model uses.

-Most carriers process unlock requests within 2-5 business days.
-T-Mobile often completes it faster, sometimes within 24 hours for eligible devices.
+T-Mobile often completes it within 24 hours.
 AT&T and Verizon may take the full 5 days.
-You’ll receive a confirmation email or text when the unlock is complete.
+You’ll get an email when the unlock is done.

 Yes, but only if you can access the phone.
 Go to Settings > General > About and look for the Carrier Lock field.
 If you’re buying online and can’t physically check, ask the seller for a screenshot of this screen.
 You can also check the IMEI number through your carrier’s website to verify unlock status.